zoltan-nz/jekyll-editor/README.md

 # Jekyll Editor

-The goal of this project is building a desktop app which helps to edit a static website or blog.
+The goal of this project is building an server/client app for managing jekyll.
+(Optional: wrap it in an Electron app)

-- [ ] Launch an empty electron app
-- [ ] Add a file explorer widget and open a folder
-- [ ] List the folder content
+-[ ] Setup a server/client environment
+-[ ] Create an input field, read a folder path, pass back to server, server read the folder content, response it to client and client list the folder content for the user.
-- [ ] Clicking on a file open the content
+-[ ] Clicking on a file open the content
-- [ ] Add text editor (probably monaco) to edit the file
-- [ ] Show the markdown preview of the content
+-[ ] Add text editor (probably monaco) to edit the file -[ ] Show the markdown preview of the content
-- [ ] Show the preview using Jekyll
+-[ ] Show the preview using Jekyll

 ## Adding Gulp to the project